3 Ways to Stay Safe Online: Your Action Plan

 You can often spot a scam by paying attention to the small details.
 Before clicking any link in an email, hover your mouse over it to see the actual destination URL in the bottom corner of your browser.
 Scammers often use look-alike domains, like “paypaI.com” with a capital “i” instead of an “l.”
 When entering sensitive data, always look for a secure connection.
 The website address should start with https://, and you should see a small padlock icon in your browser’s address bar.
 Poor grammar and spelling mistakes are also classic red flags.
 A professional company is unlikely to send out official communications filled with obvious errors.
 These simple checks take only a few seconds and can save you from a major headache.

-3. Protect Your Connection and Your Data
+Step 3: Secure Your Connection and Protect Your Data

 Beyond strong passwords and scam detection, the very connection you use to access the internet can be a vulnerability.
 Think of it like this: you wouldn’t discuss sensitive financial information in a crowded room, and the same caution should apply to your digital life.
 Securing your data means being mindful of how and where you connect, ensuring your private information stays that way.